lbl-srg/obc/specification/source/specification.rst

 direct assigning the values of signals when instantiating signals is not allowed.

-[This ensures that all control sequences are expressed as a block diagrams.
+[This ensures that all control sequences are expressed as block diagrams.
 For example, the following model is valid

 .. literalinclude:: img/specification/MyAdderValid.mo